 Home management binders are a fabulous tool for busy families.
-In this post, I’m going to take you through the categories, sections, and ideas for turning your home management binder into a one-stop spot that suits you and your family’s needs exactly the way it should!
+In this post, I’m going to take you through the home management binder categories, sections, and ideas for creating yours!
+Make yourself a one-stop spot that suits you and your family’s needs exactly the way it should!

-So you really need to think through what you’re about to read here since every home management binder is going to be different based on your individual needs.
+Think through what you’re about to read here.
+Every home management binder is going to be different based on your individual needs.
 The bottom line goal is that you want your binder to help you run your home with ease.

 Remember, this is not a personal diary, a traditional bullet journal, or a personal/business planner.
-It’s a home management tool that may include bits and pieces of what you’re used to finding elsewhere, except it’s accessible and usable by the whole family.
+It’s a home management tool that includes bits and pieces of what you’re always looking for.
+But this way, it’s accessible and usable by the whole family.

-The temptation to slap anything and everything in there is great – so really try to pare down since too much becomes an unwieldy mess that doesn’t serve anyone – because it gets put away and forgotten or ignored.
+The temptation to slap anything and everything in there is enormous.
+You must try to pare down since too much becomes an unwieldy mess that doesn’t serve anyone.
+(Because it gets put away and forgotten or ignored.)

 Think about only having things in yours that you need to access quickly, that are complete, and most importantly?
 Will allow someone else to run your home should the situation arise.
 (I know, that bit sounds a little scary and even potentially depressing… but let’s face facts.
 It could happen.)